surzerker/rwkmulti/README.md

 6. Once logged in, you can control all characters simultaneously using your keyboard.
 Press `CTRL+P` to toggle the pause mode, which allows you to temporarily stop broadcasting keystrokes to the game windows.

-7. To exit the script, press `q`.
+7. To exit the script, press `CTRL+C` in the command terminal or close the command terminal.

 ## Support

 If you encounter any issues or require assistance, please feel free to open an issue on the GitHub repository.

-Thank you for using the RWK Multibox Client!
+Thank you for using rwkmulti!